John Billingsley: 2010s

 In August 2010, Billingsley guest starred in an episode of the TNT series Leverage as Coswell, the head of security at the Boston Museum of Art and Antiquities.
 In November that year he guest starred as amateur psychic Ellis Mars in "Red Moon", an episode of The Mentalist.

 In February 2011 Billingsley played Gidger in the Richard Greenberg's play The Violet Hour in Los Angeles.
 In August 2011, Billingsley starred in an episode of the USA Network drama Suits as the company accountant who is being released for never finishing university.

 In October 2012 Billingsley starred in the film Trade of Innocents alongside Dermot Mulroney and Mira Sorvino.

 On February 12, 2013, a web comedy video was released on Yahoo!
-Screens under the title "Forwarders" that featured Billingsley as an Dr. Alan Cooper, a psychologist and expert on compulsive e-mail forwarding.
+Screen under the title "Forwarders" that featured Billingsley as an Dr. Alan Cooper, a psychologist and expert on compulsive e-mail forwarding.
 That same year he completed filming of the independent film Red Line.

 On January 7, 2014, CBS television premiered the science fiction drama Intelligence, on which Billingsley played Dr. Shenandoah Cassidy, the inventor of an implantable microchip that acts as an interface between a human mind and electronic devices.

 In November 2014, Billingsley guest-starred in the CBS crime drama series, Hawaii Five-0, playing lawyer Eugene Goodman in the Season 5 episode, "Ka Hana Malu".

 In May 2015, Billingsley appeared in the second season of the AMC period drama, Turn: Washington's Spies, playing Samuel Townsend, father of American Revolutionary spy, Robert Townsend.
 He later returned to the role for the third season.

 In July 2017, he appeared as Doctor Ben in the Showtime revival of Twin Peaks.

+2020s

+In 2024 Billingsley played Joseph Holt in the Apple TV+ miniseries Manhunt.

 Personal life

-Billingsley is married to fellow actor Bonita Friedericy.
+Billingsley is married to fellow actress Bonita Friedericy.
 She first became interested in him after seeing him perform in a stage production of Great Expectations.
 Friedericy appeared with Billingsley in "Regeneration", a 2003 episode of Star Trek: Enterprise in which she played Rooney.
 The couple has subsequently appeared in other productions together.